 Baroness Schroder laid the foundation stone on 14th June 1882, and it remained by far the largest public building in the town for many years.
 The original interior consisted of a large entrance hall, reading room, lecture room and a large first floor room with gallery and stage capable of seating 400 people.
 A huge number of events were held here including concerts, magic lantern shows and exhibitions.
 In the winter of 1896, it acted as a soup kitchen for the poor and needy.
 In the early 1900s the lecture rooms were being used for woodwork, drawing, cookery and shorthand instruction.

-After the Second World War, the building, now surrounded by housing and difficult to adapt to modern usage, fell into disrepair and in the late twentieth century was converted into offices for private commercial use.
+But in the early 1950s the building, by then surrounded by housing and difficult to adapt to modern usage, fell into disrepair and was sold by the Church in 1953.
+It was later converted into offices for private commercial use.